 I had intended that my next piece of writing be from my long list of ideas, about suicidal ideation or about the Royal Commission report.
 Alas, the last few weeks have compelled me to write something else.

 Two sexual assaults.
 It seems like a lot.
 It doesn’t even cover the years of street harassment.
 The fear of being locked in a taxi or uber with a driver who seems a little too interested in your love life.
 The man who masturbated in the street at my mum and I when I was 14.
+The time a ‘friend’ crawled into my bed when I needed a place to crash.
 The times a man took advantage of when I’d had too much to drink and conversations about consent would have been inconvenient.
 The years of emotional abuse in a relationship that broke me down and coerced me into things I knew at the time made me utterly miserable.
 Gendered violence is a reality of my life, and every woman I have ever met.

 So you might expect me to be writing about trauma.
 I’m not, though I know about trauma.
 I know the sudden claustrophobia, the narrowing in of the world that takes me back to being a scared child.
 I’m lucky in that the gendered violence I have experienced has not caused me trauma.